dylanhmorris/labtea/README.md

 Resources for building the Theoretical Ecology Lab Tea website.

-#### Installing dependencies
+#### Dependencies

-The python scripts provided here require certain modules available from PyPI, the Python Package index.
-If you have the python3 package manager ``pip3`` installed, these requirements can be installed from the macOS or Unix command line by running ``make install`` from within the ``labtea`` directory.
-Alternatively (and on Windows machines), you can run ``pip3 install -r requirements.txt``.
-If you do not have ``python3``, you can try ``pip install -r requirements.txt``, but note that the program has not been tested for use with ``python 2.xx``
+Most of these scripts require that you have ``python3``.
+Unfortunately, previous versions of python are not currently supported.

+The scripts require a few open source modules available PyPI, the Python Package index.
+The easiest way to install these dependencies is using the package manager ``pip3``.

+If you have ``pip3`` you can install the required modules by running

+    make install

+from within the ``labtea`` directory.
+If this command you can try running

+    pip3 install -r requirements.txt

 #### Provided scripts